M.A. Courses

 Description: Examination of a current topic in linguistics of relevance to the analysis of English.
 The topic may change from semester to semester.

-ENGL 6497 Colonial and Eighteenth-Century American Literature
+INGL 6497 Colonial and Eighteenth-Century American Literature

 Credit hours: 3